YuYaoYang2333/SyntaLinker/README.md

 # SyntaLinker (Automatic Fragment Linking with Deep Conditional Transformer Neural Networks)

-This is the code for the "SyntaLinker: Automatic Fragment Linking with Deep Conditional Transformer Neural Networks" paper found on [ChemRxiv](https://ChemRxiv.org/).
+This is the code for the "SyntaLinker: Automatic Fragment Linking with Deep Conditional Transformer Neural Networks" paper found on [RSC Chemical Science](https://pubs.rsc.org/en/content/articlelanding/2020/sc/d0sc03126g).

 To implement our models we were based on [OpenNMT-py (v0.4.1)](http://opennmt.net/OpenNMT-py/).